Back to Blog

 Can Employers Tell If You Used AI?
 Spotting AI-Generated Text in Job Applications (2026)

 Can recruiters detect an AI-written cover letter?
-What employers actually check in 2026, why AI detectors get it wrong, and the invisible watermarks to remove first.
+What employers actually check in 2026, why AI detectors get it wrong, and why sounding like yourself matters more than hidden characters.

 The short answer: Recruiters cannot prove you used AI, but they can spot the signals — generic phrasing, keyword mirroring, and sentences that all run the same length.
+What gets noticed is writing that sounds impersonal and generic, not hidden characters.
 AI detectors add a second layer, scoring text on statistical predictability, but they produce false positives often enough that no careful hiring team should reject a candidate on a tool score alone.
-There is also a third signal most guides miss: invisible Unicode watermarks (zero-width spaces and joiners) that ChatGPT, Claude, and Gemini embed in their output.
-A recruiter will never see them, but an ATS or detection script can.
-This guide covers all three — what gets flagged, why detectors are unreliable, and how to check your own text before you submit.
+There is also a quieter, formatting-level detail most guides miss: invisible Unicode characters (zero-width spaces and joiners) that can ride along in AI-assisted output.
+A recruiter will never see them, and removing them keeps your document clean and glitch-free — but it does nothing to change a detection result.
+This guide covers all three — what gets flagged, why detectors are unreliable, and how to make your writing genuinely sound like you.

 Spotting AI-generated text in job applications is messier than most hiring guides admit.
 If you are an applicant, the question is blunt: will my cover letter get flagged?
 If you are a recruiter, the question is whether any of the signals you can see hold up well enough to act on.
 Both sides are working with the same weak evidence, and being honest about that is the whole point of this article.